 |Owner Structure||Fortis Inc. (51%), Columbia Power (32.5%), Columbia Basin Trust (16.5%)|

 |Turbine Type||2 Francis turbines|

-The $900 million Waneta Expansion Project will see the addition of a second powerhouse located immediately downstream of the Waneta Dam on the Pend d’Oreille River.
-The expansion will share the existing hydraulic head and generate power from water that would otherwise be spilled.
-Output from the new powerhouse will be stepped-up to 230 kV and delivered to BC Hydro’s Selkirk Substation through a new 10 km transmission line.
-The expansion will produce clean, renewable, cost effective, power for all British Columbians.
+The $900 million Waneta Expansion adds a second powerhouse located immediately downstream of the Waneta Dam on the Pend d’Oreille River.
+The expansion shares the existing hydraulic head and generates power from water that would otherwise be spilled.
+Output from the new powerhouse is stepped-up to 230 kV and delivered to BC Hydro’s Selkirk Substation through a new 10 km transmission line.
+The expansion produces clean, renewable, cost-effective, power for all British Columbians.

-During construction the owners meet monthly with a Community Impact Management Committee (CIMC), consisting of local residents, members of local and regional government, first nations, and the contractors.
-These stakeholders provide ongoing support to encourage positive community impacts and benefits and relay community concerns resulting from construction of the project.
-The CIMC oversees an independent socio-economic monitor who produces reports available to the public.
+During construction the owners met regularly with a Community Impact Management Committee (CIMC), consisting of local residents, members of local and regional government, first nations, and the contractors.
+These stakeholders provided support to encourage positive community impacts and benefits and relayed community concerns resulting from construction of the project.
+The CIMC oversaw an independent socio-economic monitor who produced reports available to the public.

-Columbia Power is managing the construction of this project on behalf of the owners.
+Columbia Power managed the construction of this project on behalf of the owners.
 Fortis Inc. 51%, Columbia Power 32.5% and Columbia Basin Trust 16.5%.